coopmaster/BTPong/README.md

 BTPong
 ======

-A pong app for android that is multiplayer that runs over bluetooth
+A pong app for android that is multiplayer that runs over bluetooth for MIT App Inventor.